 PRIMARY ROUTES OF ENTRY: Respiratory System, Eyes and/or Skin.
 ELECTRIC SHOCK: Arc welding and associated processes can kill.
 See Section 8.

 ARC RAYS: The welding arc can injure eyes and burn skin.
 FUMES AND GASES: Can be dangerous to your health.

 Welding fumes and gases cannot be classified simply.
 The composition and quantity of both are dependent upon the metal being welded, the process, procedures and electrodes used.
 Most fume ingredients are present as complex oxides and compounds and not as pure metals.
 When the electrode is consumed, the fume and gas decomposition products generated are different in percent and form from the ingredients listed in Section 3.
-Decomposition products of normal operation include those originating from the volatilization, reaction or oxidation of the materials shown in Section 3.
-Decomposition the welding flux, the base metal and any coatings, etc. Monitor for the component materials identified in the list in Section 3.
+Decomposition products of normal operation include those originating from the volatilization, reaction or oxidation, plus those from the base metal and coating, etc., of the materials shown in Section 3 of this Safety Data Sheet.
+Monitor for the component materials identified in the list in Section 3.

-Fumes from the use of this product may contain complex oxides or compounds of the following elements and molecules: amorphous silica fume, chromium, copper, manganese, nickel and silica.
-Other reasonably expected constituents of the fume would also include complex oxides of iron, titanium, silicon and molybdenum.
+Fumes from the use of this product may contain complex oxides or compounds of the following elements and molecules: amorphous silica fume, chromium, manganese and nickel.
+Other reasonably expected constituents of the fume would also include complex oxides of iron, silicon and molybdenum.
 Gaseous reaction products may include carbon monoxide and carbon dioxide.
 Ozone and nitrogen oxides may be formed by the radiation from the arc.
 Other conditions which also influence the composition and quantity of the fumes and gases to which workers may be exposed include: coatings on the metal being welded (such as paint, plating or galvanizing), the number of welders and the volume of the work area, the quality and amount of ventilation, the position of the welder's head with respect to the fume plume, as well as the presence of contaminants in the atmosphere (such as chlorinated hydrocarbon vapors from cleaning and degreasing activities).
 One recommended way to determine the composition and quantity of fumes and gases to which workers are exposed is to take an air sample inside the welder's helmet if worn or in the worker's breathing zone.
 See ANSI/AWS F1.1 and F1.3, available from the "American Welding Society", 8669 NW 36 Street, # 130, Miami, Florida 33166-6672, Phone: 800-443-9353 or 305-443-9353.
-Also, from AWS is F1.3 "Evaluating Contaminants in the Welding Environment - A Sampling Strategy Guide", which gives additional advice on sampling.